LeonWujiHan/project-pupa/content/posts/Obsidian Setup for Math Note Taking.md

 3. $\TeX$ real-time rendering
 4. Text expansion triggers that resembles UltiSnips
 5. File based, making it easy to automate

 I didn't believe this editor exists, and was planning to make my own.

 Then came [Obsidian](https://obsidian.md) and [Obsidian LaTeX Suite](https://github.com/artisticat1/obsidian-latex-suite#cheatsheet).

 This is, by far, the ultimate and perfect setup of mathematical note taking.
 Literally the best, no competitors.

 From stone to metal, now we have firearms.
 ## The Actual Setup

 ### Installation and Cloud Sync
 The first step is, obviously, download the software from the [Obsidian](https://obsidian.md) website.
 After the installation, you will have to **create a new vault**.
 Obsidian can function perfectly without internet connection, but it is always better if you have same data on multiple devices.
-Obsidian is totally free for personal use, and it provides a cloud syncing service that cost $96 a year or $10 a month.
+Obsidian is totally free for personal use, and it provides a cloud syncing service that cost $8-10 a month.
 However, this cloud service is **totally optional** and you will not lose any feature without that.
 You just need some configurations before creating the vault.
 Most of the time (if you are not an iOS user), use any cloud services from Microsoft, Google, Amazon, etc. you like, the vault created under the cloud directory will behave just as like a cloud folder.

 For iOS users, things get just a little bit more complicated:
 * iCloud: If you want system-level sync integration, install the iOS Obsidian before you do anything on your personal computer.
 Under iOS Obsidian, create a new vault.
 Then select to open that vault folder in desktop Obsidian.
 ![Creating a Vault under iOS](/images/create_ios_vault_shade_pad.png|360)